cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 ## File destination

-When an file is uploaded to userfile, there are two tables created: `files` and `payload`.
-The default URI is `userfile://defaultdb.public.userfiles_$user/`.
+Userfile operations are backed by two tables: `files` (which holds file metadata) and `payload` (which holds the file payloads).
+To reference these tables, you can:

+- Use the default URI: `userfile://defaultdb.public.userfiles_$user/`.
+- Provide a fully qualified userfile URI that specifies the database, schema, and table name prefix you want to use.

     - If you do not specify a destination URI/path, then CockroachDB will use the default URI scheme and host, and the basename from the source argument as the path.

-    For example, if the `root` user runs `cockroach userfile upload /path/to/local`, CockroachDB will write a file named `/local` in the `userfile` tables created in the `defaultdb` database, `public` schema, and with a table with the default prefix: `userfile://defaultdb.public.userfiles_root/local`
+For example: `userfile://defaultdb.public.userfiles_root/local`
     - If the destination is a well-formed userfile URI (i.e., `userfile://db.schema.tablename_prefix/path/to/file`), then CockroachDB use use that as the final URI.

-    For example, if the `root` user runs `cockroach userfile upload /path/to/local  userfile://foo.bar.baz/destination/path`, CockroachDB will write a file named `/destination/path` in the `userfile` tables created in the `foo` database, `bar` schema, and with table prefix `baz` + `root`: `userfile://foo.bar.baz_root/destination/path`
+For example: `userfile://foo.bar.baz_root/destination/path`
     - If destination is not a well-formed userfile URI, then CockroachDB will use the default userfile URI schema and host (`userfile://defaultdb.public.userfiles_$user/`), and the destination as the path.

-    For example, if the `root` user runs `cockroach userfile upload /path/to/local /destination/path` will write a file named `/destination/path` in the `userfile` tables created in the `defaultdb` database, `public` schema, and with a table with the default prefix: `userfile://defaultdb.public.userfiles_root/destination/path`

-Note that:

-- All destination paths must start with `/`.
-- Destination paths cannot contain `..`.
+For example: `userfile://defaultdb.public.userfiles_root/destination/path`

+The destination file path must be the same after normalization (i.e., if you pass any path that results in a different path, it will be rejected).

 {{site.data.alerts.callout_danger}}
 Userfile is **not** a filesystem and does not support filesystem semantics.
 The destination string is taken as-is, and CockroachDB will use that as a file name.